Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 5. Update your User Manual and Technical Documentation with your findings.

-6. When all **P** deliverables are finished, use the template to submit to ELC before the deadline.
+6. When all **P** deliverables are finished, use the template to submit to ELC before the deadline.  **THERE SHOULD BE ONLY 1 SUBMISSION PER GROUP**.